About SudokEx

 Tips for using SudokEx.

 SudokEx isn't really going to solve puzzles for you; it just handles the 'donkey work' of candidate lists and checking for single square candidates.
 You aren't even prevented from entering incorrect solutions.
-If you do so then, somewhere along the line, you will see the candidate list for one of the squares shrink to nothing, and you will have to rethink.
+If you do so then, somewhere along the line, you will see the candidate list for one of the squares shrink to nothing, or there will be two single square candidates in the same box, and you will have to rethink.

 If you need to exclude a candidate then just type '0' over it.
-To repair the change, copy the formula from a fresh copy of SudokEx.
+To repair the change, copy the formula for that specific cell from a fresh copy of SudokEx.
 With SudokEx.xlsm you can run the script at any time to return to the puzzle start state on Sheet1.
 Solution digits may be retracted in the same way.

 Not every single candidate square is also a single square candidate, so you should keep an eye open for them yourself.
 Fortunately they are fairly obvious.